simeononsecurity/simeononsecurity.ch/content/articles/mastering-linux-file-permissions/index.en.md

 Remember, file permissions are just one aspect of overall system security.
 It is important to consider other security measures, such as encryption, user management, and network security, to create a comprehensive and robust security strategy.

-By following the guidelines outlined in this comprehensive guide, you are well on your way to becoming proficient in managing Linux file permissions and ensuring the security of your file system.
+By following the guidelines outlined in this comprehensive guide, you're well on your way to becoming proficient in managing Linux file permissions and ensuring the security of your file system.

 ## References